mattrdiamond/animal-trading-card/README.md

 # Project Overview

-This project was part of the Udacity Front-End Web Developer Nanodegree, focusing on HTML and CSS.
+This project was part of the Udacity Front-End Web Developer Nanodegree, and focuses on HTML and CSS.

 ### Live Preview